New Year Suggestion: Save Our Children

 Sadly most of us are distracted with the struggle for survival, the pursuit of material needs, the immediate challenges that each of us face.
-Rosh Hashana, especially during the Shofar blowing (this year on Monday), put all that aside.
+Rosh Hashana, especially during the Shofar blowing, put all that aside.

 As we solemnly recite the verses in preparation for the Shofar blowing, allow the words to carry you away on their wings.

 As the haunting Shofar begins to sound, imagine that this the simple cry of your soul, reaching out, yearning, beckoning.